SANE Resources logo

 A:

-Actually, some concerns can be managed quickly in a few sessions if there aren't other issues involved.
+Actually, some concerns can be managed quickly within a few sessions if there aren't other issues involved (goal-setting for example).
+EMDR used in conjunction with psycotherapy can sometimes be useful in 6 to 12 sessions depending on the nature of the concern.
 As a culture, though, we have come to expect time to compress in to unrealistic "right now" immediacy.
 We want the Quick Fix the Cure Pill and the Therapy Miracle Hour.
 Think about how impatient you may have felt when the traffic light takes 30 seconds to change or the computer takes a minute to boot up or the checkout line takes five minutes.
-As individuals, we have become impatient, anxious and always needing to be “doingâ€� or receiving the benefits of what we're doing "now", rather than being able to focus on the future benefits, or long-range goals, or being more patient with our process and less focused on immediate gratification.
+As individuals, we have become impatient, anxious and always needing to be "doing" something or receiving the benefits of what we're doing "now", rather than being able to focus on the future benefits, or long-range goals, or being more patient with our process and less focused on immediate gratification.
+We also are impatient with others, wanting them to change quickly.
 This translates to wanting recovery NOW, and becoming frustrated with how slow the results may take at times.
 I've heard many times from clients that they wanted to work the steps in 12 weeks and be cured.
 Recovery, healing and treatment/therapy just don't usually work that way.
 Sometimes individuals can experience some emotional relief just by stopping doing the things that increase anxiety, depression and chaos.
-More often, individuals will take one step forward and two steps back.
+More often, individuals will take one step forward and two steps back and continue to experince some drama now and then depending on what happens in their lives.
 And of course, it's easy to become disappointed and cynical of the recovery or therapy process.
-One key to overcoming this negativity is to continue writing a gratitute list and to focus on the progress made.
+One key to overcoming this negativity is to continue writing a gratitute list and to focus on the total progress made over time.

 Q: What if I fail?
+What if I need something more?

 A: